 - Represents investors, trusts, trustees, brokers, and insureds in life settlement and STOLI litigation across the country against insurance companies seeking to avoid coverage on over $100 million in life insurance policies.
-In the last year alone, Mr. Subramanian has won settlements in excess of $10 million for his clients.
+In the last year alone, Mr. Subramanian has won substantial settlements lion for several clients.

 BREACH OF CONTRACT

 - Achieved a total victory for client Wade Emory Johnson in a “David v.
 Goliath” breach of contract arbitration against Transparent Value, LLC, a subsidiary of global bank Guggenheim Partners.
-The AAA arbitration panel, after a four-day hearing, awarded Mr. Subramanian’s client damages and securities worth millions of dollars.
+The AAA arbitration panel, after a four-day hearing, awarded Mr. Subramanian’s client damages and securities worth millions of dollars(net of attorneys' fees and expenses).
 The award was subsequently confirmed in full by the New York State Supreme Court.